-Incorporating glass fiber powder (GFP) in concrete enhances its compressive strength by improving the microstructure and reducing the propagation of cracks.
+Incorporating glass fibre powder (GFP) in concrete enhances its compressive strength by improving the microstructure and reducing the propagation of cracks.
 The fine particles fill voids within the cement matrix, leading to denser and more cohesive concrete.
-Additionally, glass fibers inhibit the formation and growth of micro-cracks, effectively distributing stress and increasing load-bearing capacity.
-The high tensile strength of the fibers complements the inherent brittleness of concrete, boosting its overall durability.
-The interaction between the fibers and the cement matrix creates a composite material with enhanced mechanical properties, offering improved resistance to external pressures and longer structural performance in various applications.
+Additionally, glass fibres inhibit the formation and growth of micro-cracks, effectively distributing stress and increasing load-bearing capacity.
+The high tensile strength of the fibres complements the inherent brittleness of concrete, boosting its overall durability.
+The interaction between the fibres and the cement matrix creates a composite material with enhanced mechanical properties, offering improved resistance to external pressures and longer structural performance in various applications.

-Concrete performance with GWG is assessed through parameters such as particle size, which influences pozzolanic reactivity and filler efficiency; dosage, where optimal replacement levels (e.g. 10-20%) enhance long-term strength; and curing age, which reflects strength development over time.
+Concrete performance with GWG is assessed through parameters like particle size, which influences pozzolanic reactivity and filler efficiency; dosage, where optimal replacement levels (e.g., 10-20%) enhance long-term strength; and curing age, which reflects strength development over time.
 Water/cement ratio affects hydration and workability, while temperature and mixing time control reaction kinetics and uniform dispersion.
-The cement type determines compatibility with GWG.
-These factors interact complexly, making it difficult to isolate individual effects, as improved compressive strength often results from simultaneous pozzolanic, filler, and microstructural
+Cement type determines compatibility with GWG.
+These factors interact complexly, making it difficult to isolate individual effects, as improved compressive strength often results from simultaneous pozzolanic, filler, and microstructural mechanisms, particularly visible at extended curing ages like 90 or 180 days.